 Two or four hours.
-Prerequisite: PSY 1106 or PSY 1110 or PSY 1500 or PSY 1510 or permission of instructor.
+Prerequisite: PSY 1106 or PSY 1110 or permission of instructor.
 Participate in a faculty-mentored research experience to prepare for/provide additional research experience beyond the required research design and statistics course.
 Students can take a maximum of eight hours in this course.